magao-x/handbook/handling/telescope_install.rst

    *Pentalift raised to truck height.*

--  Install the come-along and place the plates across the gap.
+-  Place the plates across the gap.

 -  Move MagAO-X onto the truck using the come-along